dymodi/dymodi.github.io/Research/Beacon-Notes-on-Paper.md

 4. Currently we have the following topics: "POI correction", "Security", "Risk Control".
 I can work on these topics and come up with new ones recently.

 ## Potential Topics
+* Delivery Map based on Time
+* AOI Recongization based on delivery map
-1. POI Correction
+* POI Correction
-2. Security/Authentication
+* Security/Authentication
-3. Risk Control
+* Risk Control
-4. Auto check-in (Similar to Existence Detection)
+* Auto check-in (Similar to Existence Detection)
-5. Dispatching(Traditional and Fetch Delivery Seperation)
+* Dispatching(Traditional and Fetch Delivery Seperation)